The proper selection of mechanical design tolerances ensures projects stay within budget. And more importantly, designs remain functional.

 |Lapping, polishing||+/- 0.00005||$4,500|

 You can see how the cost rapidly increases as the tolerance becomes tighter.
 Now, imagine if the factory has to apply tight tolerances to many dimensions of your product.
-Your costs will jump up fast.
+Your cost will jump up fast.
 Even more, imagine you need to manufacture thousands of copies of your product.
 Your costs will then skyrocket.
 This increase in cost for tight tolerances comes from the following sources:

 - Expensive tools